Why teeth whitening treatment?

 Teeth stains are normal and inevitable and may be caused by factors like ageing, long term tobacco usage or the consumption of certain food and beverages that contain staining agents, such as coffee, tea and wine.
 To correct these stains, you may consider chairside teeth whitening treatment at the dentist or purchasing take home teeth whitening kits.
 A teeth whitening treatment may be the answer you need for your dream smile.

-Not all teeth stains were created equal.
-They include:
+Not all tooth stains were created equal.
+The types of tooth discolouration include:

 These are surface stains, most commonly caused by tobacco use, coffee, wine and other foods that contain staining agents.
 Extrinsic stains occur when stained particles accumulate in the film of protein that cover your teeth enamel.
-Extrinsic teeth stains can be easily removed through regular dental cleaning and brushing with whitening toothpastes, but severe staining would do better with teeth whitening treatment either through chairside teeth whitening treatment at the dentist or a take home teeth whitening kit.
+Extrinsic stains can be easily removed through regular dental cleaning and brushing with whitening toothpastes, but severe staining would do better with teeth whitening treatment either through chairside teeth whitening treatment at the dentist or a take home teeth whitening kit.

 These are internal stains, most commonly caused by an over exposure to fluoride at an early age, childhood fevers or trauma in an adult tooth.
 Unlike extrinsic stains, intrinsic stains happen below the surface of your teeth.
-Intrinsic teeth stains accumulate within your developing tooth.
-Removing intrinsic teeth stains may require bleaching by a professional or a layer of material to mask the colour (composite or porcelain veneers).
+Intrinsic stains accumulate within developing teeth.
+Removing intrinsic teeth stains may require bleaching by a professional (chairside teeth whitening treatment) or a layer of material to mask the colour (composite or porcelain veneers).
 For intrinsic stains, over-the-counter take home teeth whitening kits will not help much.

-- Age-Related Teeth discolouration.
 This could be both extrinsic and intrinsic factors.
-As we get older, the enamel that covers the teeth becomes thinner over time from abrasion such as tooth brushing, which allows the colour of the dentine to show through.
-Extrinsic factors such as smoking and excessive consumption of acidic food could result in staining, and intrinsic factors such as chips or injuries to the teeth could result in the discolouration of the teeth.
+As we get older, the enamel that covers the teeth becomes thinner over time from abrasion such as teeth brushing, which allows the colour of the dentine to show through.
+Extrinsic factors such as smoking and excessive consumption of acidic food could result in staining of the teeth, and intrinsic factors such as chips or injuries to the teeth could result in the discolouration of the teeth.

-- Root canal treated teeth.
-Previous long-standing root canal treated teeth can also discolour due to the drying out of the tooth over time.
-These teeth required dental crowns to reinforce them and correct the discolouration.
+Previous long-standing root canal treated teeth can also discolour due to the drying out of the teeth over time.
+These teeth require dental crowns to reinforce them and correct the discolouration.

-- Regular cleaning: Most surface stains can be removed with just a simple dental cleaning with your dentist, however, more stubborn stains are unable to be removed.
+Most teeth surface stains can be removed with just a simple dental cleaning with your dentist, however, more stubborn teeth stains are unable to be removed.
 For those with deeper and stubborn teeth stains that cannot be whitened with in-office teeth whitening treatment, you may look into doing resin laminates or Porcelain Veneers to change the colour and mask deeper stains.

-- Teeth Whitening (Bleaching): Teeth whitening is good for individuals who do not have terribly stained teeth and still have a good amount of enamel.
+Teeth whitening is good for individuals who do not have terribly stained teeth and still have a good amount of teeth enamel.
 While teeth whitening will enhance the colour of your natural teeth, it will not remove existing stains, which may result in a greater colour difference.
-The only active ingredient in Dental Whitening is Hydrogen Peroxide.
+The only active ingredient in Dental Teeth Whitening is Hydrogen Peroxide Gel.
 Hydrogen Peroxide is a chemical ingredient used to whiten teeth.
 Due to regulations, only approved dental practices are allowed to use teeth whitening products with a concentration more than 5% of Hydrogen Peroxide.
 Most chair-side bleaching systems would use a 30% Hydrogen Peroxide concentration as your dentist is trained to protect the gums during the process.
 Do check with your dentist to see whether you are suitable for teeth whitening.
 Teeth whitening at the dentist is faster due to a LED blue wavelength light the dentist uses to activate the peroxide gel.

-Patients who prefer to undergo treatment from their own home can request for a custom-made whitening tray from the dentist.
-Take-home whitening kits are a lot less convenient as patients have to use the trays every day for an extended period with no breaks in between.
-However, the whitening process may take a longer time and may not be as effective as the in-house bleaching with the dentist.
+Patients who prefer to undergo treatment from their own home can request for a custom-made whitening tray or teeth whitening kit from the dentist.
+Take-home teeth whitening kits are a lot less convenient as patients have to use the trays every day for an extended period with no breaks in between.
+However, the whitening process may take a longer time and may not be as effective as the in-house office teeth whitening with the dentist.

 How do I maintain my white teeth after teeth whitening?

-- Maintain good oral hygiene.
+- Maintain good oral hygiene habits.
 Adopt a dental routine that consists of brushing daily and regular flossing to avoid plaque buildup.
 Plaque is what makes teeth appear darker than it is.
 For extra protection, use a toothpaste that protects against staining.

 - See a dentist regularly.
 Besides regularly cleaning your teeth at home, a dentist can give professional cleaning and polishing that help effectively remove surface stains.